fhirschmann/sleeptimer/README.md

     DESCRIPTION
-           Waits  for  LIRC  events or SIGUSR1 and sets a timer that will initiate the shut down sequence when  the  time  is  up.
+           Waits  for  LIRC  events or SIGUSR1 and sets a timer that will initiate the shut down sequence (via 'sudo halt' by default) when  the  time  is up.
 The  timer's  timeout  decreases with each keypress by a specified amount of time.

     OPTIONS
            -f, --font